GoogleCloudPlatform/gradle-appengine-plugin/README.md

 ```

 *Note:* The plugin requires you to set the environment variable APPENGINE_HOME or the system property _appengine.sdk.root_
 pointing to your current Google App Engine SDK installation.
-In case you have both variables set the system property takes
+If both variables are set, the system property takes
 precedence over the environment variable.
-Alternatively, you can choose to automatically download the SDK by setting the
+Alternatively, you can automatically download the SDK by setting the
 convention property `downloadSdk` to `true`.
 This option requires you to specify the SDK version you want to use by setting
 the configuration `appengineSdk`.